 A connected home makes for a simpler life

-You can connect your game controller to the NVIDIA SHIELD to play games like Fortnite and GeForce Now in 4K.
+Gamers, you can connect your game controller to the NVIDIA SHIELD to play epic video games like Elden Ring and Norco in 4K.

-Not only will you get to bring your games to life, but your movies will look realistic with the Dolby Vision HDR for vivid picture quality.
-And the Dolby Atmos surround sound will immerse you into your game or your movie like no other.
+Not only will you get to bring your games to life, but your movies will look realistic with Dolby Vision HDR for lifelike and bright picture quality.
+And the Dolby Atmos surround sound will immerse you into your game or film like no other.

-Google Chromecast Ultra is known for a great user experience
+Chromecast with Google TV is known for a great user experience

 - Compatible with Google Assistant